 "So I see," I said, then added, "and, I hope I never stop seeing it.
 You two look good together."
 And I meant it—as good as I thought String looked with Kelly, there was something about seeing him and Caitlin together—I couldn't put my finger on it, but I could tell just by looking at them that Cait belonged with String.

 "So do I, Cait," String said, and I got a feeling from the way they looked at each other, kind of like the feeling I got when I watched Marella and Michael back at FIRM headquarters.
 He wouldn't, would he?
-I asked myself, wondering if String was thinking what I thought he was thinking, about asking Cait to marry him, soon.
+I found myself wondering if String was thinking what I thought he was thinking, about asking Cait to marry him, soon.
+But I felt like I had to tell Caitlin something kind of important.

 A couple of days after I met Cait, Dom told me about the curse String felt like he had on him, up until recently.
 "I think you comin' home helped him see that it doesn't really exist," Dom had said to me.
 "Well, you comin' home and having Cait in his life, that is."